-Travis J. Bristol is an assistant professor at the University of California, Berkeley’s Graduate School of Education.
+Travis J. Bristol is an associate professor of teacher education and education policy at the University of California, Berkeley’s School of Education.
 Before joining Berkeley's faculty, he was a Peter Paul Assistant Professor at Boston University.
 Dr. Bristol's research is situated at the intersection of educational policy and teacher education.
 Using qualitative methods, he explores three related research strands: (1) the role of educational policies in shaping teacher workplace experiences and retention; (2) district and school-based professional learning communities; (3) the role of race and gender in educational settings.
 Dr. Bristol's research has appeared in peer-reviewed journals including Urban Education, the American Educational Research Journal, the Journal of Teacher Education, Teachers College Record, and Harvard Educational Review.
-He is currently co-editing (with Conra Gist) The Handbook of Research on Teachers of Color, which will be published by the American Educational Research Association (AERA).
+He is currently co-editing (with Conra Gist) The Handbook of Research on Teachers of Color and Indigenous Teachers, which will be published by the American Educational Research Association (AERA).

 The National Academy of Education/Spencer Foundation, Ford Foundation, and AERA awarded Dr. Bristol dissertation fellowships in 2013.
 In 2016, he received the inaugural teacher diversity research award from the American Association of Colleges for Teacher Education.
 In 2019, Dr. Bristol received a Ford Foundation Postdoctoral Fellowship and an emerging scholar award from the Comparative and International Education Society, African Diaspora SIG.
 In 2020, he received a National Academy of Education/Spencer Postdoctoral Fellowship.
 In 2021, Dr. Bristol received the Early Career Award from AERA (Division-K).
 More recently, in 2022 he received an AERA Outstanding Reviewer (Educational Researcher) Award.